chaoss/grimoirelab-sigils/README.md

 * Widgets either built on top of the original indexes or on top of the searches.
 * Final panels that are an aggregation of several widgets.

+There are Dashboards for Kibana 4 and Kibana 5 right now stored in:
+* `dashboards`: kibana 4 versions.
+* `dashboards5`: kibana 5 versions.

 Panels
 ------